 The insights are informed by the federal government’s criteria and phased re-entry guidelines and include two key drivers: the growth rate in cases and the growth rate in fatalities.
 The model monitors both factors and clearly indicates whether a selected locale is or isn’t meeting re-entry criteria.

-Headspring originally built the COVID-19 Data Analyzer as an internal tool to guide decision making.
-Recognizing its value to the wider community, Headspring decided to make it publicly available on their site, and free for anyone to use.
+Headspring originally built the COVID-19 Data by State Analyzer as an internal tool to guide decision making.
+Recognizing its value to the wider community, Headspring decided to make it publicly available on their site and free for anyone to use.